unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. What do people disagree about regarding scientific research?

+    A Whether research should be conducted for its immediate benefits.

+    B Whether research should continue even without financial support.

+    C Whether the government should distribute funds for research equally.

+    **D Whether the government should support research with less immediate value.**

 2. Why should we value research with unknown benefits?

+    A Such research is also aimed at discovering truths.

+    B Much of such research has proven beneficial to society.

+    C Such research can have a long-term impact on our society.

+    **D Failure to support such research hinders the discovery of new knowledge.**

 3. What does the speaker say about computer research?

+A Computer research was given priority even in the face of opposition.

+**B Computer research was not well-received at first but has proven beneficial.**

+C People have always been aware of the practical benefits of computer research.

+D The progress of computer research was slow at first due to insufficient funding.

 ## Lecture 1